jindalujjwal0720/something/README.md

 Your code deserves the best.

-- **Jest Testing Suite**: Write and run tests for both backend and frontend, ensuring your app runs smoothly and as expected.
+- **Jest Testing Suite**: Write and run tests for both the backend and frontend, ensuring your app runs smoothly and as expected.

 ### **Role-Based Access Control**